 Once the beast disappeared beneath the surface, the stranger sheathed his sword and proceeded toward them.
 Daena desired to know who he was, why he was injured, how he had found them, and what he was doing at their compound.
 He picked up the crossbow, and she finally found her voice only to be interrupted by Reisa.

-Daena looked to her attendant and then back at the man, only to find him retreating upstream, taking her answers with him.
+Daena looked to her attendant and then back at the man who was retreating upstream, taking her answers with him.